 movies on this list, "House of the Dead" is the most watchable because it manages just the right balance of filmmaking ineptitude and inexplicable-yet-funny creative flourishes.
 In this case, the random splicing of clips from the "House of the Dead" gameplay between shots.

-22. "Warcraft" (2016)"It's like 'Lord of the Rings' if there weren't any Hobbits to explain everything to," my friend told me after we watched it.
-Sounds about right, considering its barrage of nonsense fantasy concepts that it just assumes the audience already understands.
+23. "Warcraft" (2016)"It's like 'Lord of the Rings' if there weren't any Hobbits to explain everything to," my friend told me after we watched it.
+Sounds about right, considering it's a barrage of nonsense fantasy concepts that it just assumes the audience already understands.
+Though the movie achingly recreates in-game locations, anyone who hasn't sunk a whole lot of hours into playing "World of Warcraft" gets left behind by the plot.

 This is a movie that won't make a lick of sense if you haven't played one or two of the games it's based on.
 But I have played all of the games, and I found it to be a reasonably entertaining action flick.
 It's definitely pretty dumb, though.